IABTechLab/uid2-self-serve-portal/adrs/2022-12-21-Tech_stack.md

   - Nothing/minimal additional to learn for developers familiar with the building-blocks of the web.
 - [Radix UI](https://www.radix-ui.com/) for components.
   - Easy to style with no branding to override.
-  - Accessibility is a priority.
-  - A good range of components are available.
+  - Accessibility is a priority and good range of components are available.
+  - Components are listed at the site - install new ones as needed.
+  - Prefer components from Radix over other 3rd-party components, but other libraries or standalone external components are OK if the Radix ones aren't suitable or there's nothing in Radix to meet the need.
+Ensure when selecting alternative external components that A11y is a priority.
 - [TestingLibrary](https://testing-library.com/) for front-end tests.
   - It's popular and works well with React.
-- [Storybook] for the primary dev experience while working on components.
+- [Storybook](https://storybook.js.org/) for the primary dev experience while working on components.
   - It's popular and allows rapid iteration while developing.
   - It encourages good separation between presentation, state, and data fetching.